srahman14/trackly/README.md

 **Why Route Handlers instead of Server Actions:** future consumers (a Chrome extension, a Discord bot) will need real REST endpoints, not React-coupled server actions.
 Building on Route Handlers from day one means those integrations are additive, not a rewrite.

 **Why Cheerio over Playwright/Puppeteer:** most privacy policy pages are server-rendered legal boilerplate, not JS-rendered SPAs.
 A full headless browser is unnecessary weight for that workload — Cheerio + `fetch` covers the large majority of real-world cases at a fraction of the resource cost.
-(Playwright remains a reasonable fallback for the minority of cases that need it — not implemented in v1.)
+(Playwright remains a reasonable fallback for the minority of cases that need it, not implemented in v1.)

 ---